 MyMarketData is only accessible to MyMarketData Administrators and MyMarketData Users.
 The following provisions apply to the registration of MyMarketData Administrators and MyMarketData Users:

 The Contracting Party shall register at least 2 (two) MyMarketData Administrators, by submitting a MyMarketData Administrator notification form.
-Any (de-)registration of (additional) MyMarketData Administrators also requires the submission of a the MyMarketData Administrator notification form;
+Any registration of (additional) MyMarketData Administrators also requires the submission of a MyMarketData Administrator notification form;

 A MyMarketData Administrator may (de-)register MyMarketData Users, via MyMarketData.
 The MyMarketData Administrator must define via MyMarketData the specific user profile each MyMarketData User will have.
-With an exception to the MyMarketData Administrator profile, which can only be (de-)registered in accordance with clause 9.5 a).
+With an exception to the MyMarketData Administrator profile, which can only be registered in accordance with clause 9.5 a).

 The following provisions apply to the use of MyMarketData: